ilya-koyfman/Obsidian-Ilya/PROJECTS/Intune/Notes/Techninical Questions.md

 ## Questions for HCL

-What is the recommended best practice for handling local admin accounts
+* What is the recommended best practice for handling creating and removing local admin accounts in Intune?
+	* How are passwords handled

+*